 Thesis Rental Gallery

 The gallery offers the rental of this original graduate student art for display in University buildings.
-For $40 per year, renewable annually, members of the University community can chose a piece of art for their office or work area.
+For $65 per item per year, renewable annually, members of the University community can chose works of art for their office or work area.
+Many individuals and units across the University of Iowa are currently renting works in the collection.
 Nearly the entire history of the School is therefore spread around the offices and public spaces of the University.